 It is also a good idea to backwash your pool after an algae outbreak.
 While the backwash cannot eradicate the algae itself, it will help to remove any remaining traces in the filter once the algae outbreak has been treated by the proper methods.

-If you begin to lose suction while vacuuming then this may also mean you need to backwash.
+If you begin to lose suction while vacuuming then this may also mean it is time to backwash.
 Check the pressure gauge on the filter and if it is higher than normal this means there is too much back pressure so go through the backwashing procedure.
+After you have backwashed the filter system the pressure gauge should show a lower reading.

 In addition to these guidelines, your pool may need to be backwashed more often if you live in a dusty area or have many trees in the yard.
 These conditions will expose your filter to greater levels of debris which may necessitate cleaning it more often.